Skip to content

 Paternity and unmarried parents

 The paternity page says DCSS can help when paternity testing is needed.
 As of this update, Georgia lists testing at $40 per person, or $120 for mother, alleged father, and one child.
-The page also lists situations where the fee is not charged, including TANF or Family Medicaid cases and some grandparent or third-party custodian cases.
+The page also lists cases where the fee is not charged, including TANF or Family Medicaid cases and some grandparent or third-party custodian cases.

 Legitimation is different